bobiodev/graph-coloring-problem/README.md

 A heuristic that prioritizes coloring vertices with the highest degree (the most edges connected to it), which is based on the logic that they pose the most constraints.

-### Maximum Saturation Degree (DSATUR)

-This heuristic selects the vertex with the highest saturation degree (i.e., the highest number of different colored neighbors) for coloring.

 ### Forward Checking

 This technique checks whether a future assignment is possible before making a current assignment.